peterjmarko/llm-narrative-framework/ROADMAP.md

 - [ ] **Test the New Study Orchestrator**
   - [ ] Create and execute a scripted integration test for the `new_study.ps1` script to ensure it correctly manages the study lifecycle.

-### Resolution of Known Issues

-The following issues will be addressed concurrently during the "Code Development and Testing" phase.

--   **Migration Workflow Outdated**: The `migrate_experiment.ps1` and `migrate_study.ps1` workflows have not been updated to handle the new `experiment_log.csv` filename.
-They will fail if run on a modern experiment that is flagged for migration.
--   **Inconsistent Logging**:
-    -   Log files from migration scripts contain unnecessary PowerShell transcript headers and footers.
--   **Redundant API Calls**: Forcing a migration on an already `VALIDATED` experiment unnecessarily re-runs all LLM API calls.

 ### Final Validation and Data Generation

 - [ ] **Execute Full End-to-End Study**